Have Pattern Concrete Drives lost their appeal?

 The best case scenario for both types of driveway surface is natural drainage to bedding areas.
 But as resin is (potentially) a permeable surface, drainage is less of an issue.

 Decorative concrete driveways generally need channel drainage as shown below.

 Channel Drainage for Pattern Imprinted Concrete Driveway

 Patterned Concrete Drives VS Resin Bound Drives – Cost

 In terms of cost both driveway surfaces are worth it!

-If you are progressive in your outlook an can appreciate that a driveway is the first impression of your house cost shouldn’t be an obstacle.
+If you’re progressive in your outlook and can appreciate that your driveway is the first impression of your home, then cost really shouldn’t be an obstacle.

 Investing in the appearance is worth it and increases the value of your home.

 Costs can rise significantly if extra work is needed and a lot will also hinge on whether you use an installer direct or choose to pay more via a sales company.

 Click here to find an installer local to you.